-Based upon shares of our common stock outstanding as of June 30, 2021, and after giving effect to the February Offering, our executive officers, directors, and stockholders who owned more than 5% of our outstanding common stock, in the aggregate, beneficially own shares representing approximately 34.4% of our outstanding common stock.
-If our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock acted together, they may be able to significantly influence all matters requiring stockholder approval, including the election and removal of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
+Based upon shares of our common stock outstanding as of June 30, 2022, and after giving effect to the February Offering and the June Offering, our executive officers, directors, and stockholders who owned more than 10% of our outstanding common stock, in the aggregate, beneficially own shares representing approximately 41.0% of our outstanding common stock.
+If our executive officers, directors and stockholders who owned more than 10% of our outstanding common stock acted together, they may be able to significantly influence all matters requiring stockholder approval, including the election and removal of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 The concentration of voting power and transfer restrictions could delay or prevent an acquisition of our company on terms that other stockholders may desire or result in the management of our company in ways with which other stockholders disagree.